Characterz: Plot

 A few days later at the Haven House, Tucker shows Sam several rough animations he has made.
 Sam tells Tucker she got accepted into an adult-gerontological nurse practitioner program in Los Angeles.
 Tucker still wants to go to California Institute of the Arts, but is still extremely far from that goal financially.
-He explains why he wants to go there, and excitedly explains his plans.
+He explains why he wants to go there.
 Sam points out that the seniors at Haven House never feel the sort of joy most people feel at an amusement park anymore, as their health problems severely limit their mobility.

 Soon after, back at work Tucker learns Sam is spending a week in California to tour the campus.
 Stu is going to a cosplay convention over the weekend, leaving just Tucker and Jerry to cover the park schedule.
 Tucker has to cover for Stu for an offsite event at a private party that specifically requested the bird and polar bear costumes.
-Tucker is wary of covering for him, as Stu is known to be the sweatiest of the group, and Paws the Polar Bear reeks even after intense cleaning, and Tucker won't have time to even attempt to clean it.
+Tucker is wary of covering for him, as Stu is known to be the sweatiest of the group, Paws the Polar Bear reeks even after intense cleaning, and Tucker will not have time to even attempt to clean it.
 Tucker and Jerry arrive at the party and are told that all they have to do are greet the guests.
-They both learn that it's actually a furry party, and after they are done greeting guests, check around back to see what goes on at that sort of party.
+They learn that it is actually a furry party, and after they are done greeting guests, check around back to see what goes on at that sort of party.
 They are surprised to find it is a very tame and normal party.
 Back in the car, they see a police car speeding past, and checking the radio and find that the sixth in a string of robberies occurred, with this one being a bank heist.

 In Tucker's free time, Tucker has started a personal project of creating entertainment for the seniors at the Haven House, despite his parents having pawned or sold almost all their tools.
-Tucker buys new power tools, but as his parents’ financial situation becomes even more dire, his parents lose electricity, leaving him to attempt work by himself with hand tools.
+Tucker buys new power tools, but as his parents' financial situation becomes even more dire, his parents lose electricity, leaving him to attempt work by himself with hand tools.
 Tucker lets Jerry in on his plan, and he suggests getting help from the landscaping crew.
 They agree to help, and suggest using a large variety of construction supplies and old props that Old Time Fun Town has had in storage for decades.
 Tucker and Jerry also find the original head of Hoppy, and backup costumes for the rest of the characters, including Paws the Polar Bear.
 When Sam returns from her trip and goes to the Haven House, Tucker reveals that he designed and helped build a Tunnel of Love for the seniors, designed to be ridden in wheel chairs.